bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 These titles wil be displayed in the table header, in the order they appear in the **first** record of data.
-See the [**Fields**](#fields-column-definitions-) section below for cusomizing how field headings appear.
+See the [**Fields**](#fields-column-definitions-) section below for customizing how field headings appear.

 **Note:** Field order is not guaranteed.
 Fields will typically appear in the order they were defined in the first row, but this may not always be the case depending on the version